 This course is designed for the student who is interested in a career in culinary, hotel & restaurant management.
 Food safety and sanitation will be emphasized in this program.
 Students will advance their culinary skills with emphasis on tools and techniques utilized in the food service industry.
+Students will understand and apply the fundamental concepts, skills and techniques involved in cake decorating, plating and display.
+Students will explore the art of culinary through garnishing and edible art.
 Hospitality careers of food & beverage, lodging, recreation, travel & tourism will be covered.
 Students will work in teams to gain experience needed for employment in the food service industry.
 Food and hospitality careers will be explored through a variety of mediums.